Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: Multi-band model Hamiltonian with spin-orbit interaction

 \section{Multi-band model Hamiltonian with spin-orbit interaction}

 In this paper we add the impurity Hamiltonian on top of a specific model Hamiltonian describing a multiband system in the presence of atomic spin-orbit coupling \cite{Bistritzer2011}, as well as inter-band inversion-symmetry breaking terms, providing an emergent Rashba interaction \cite{Caviglia2010,Karen2012}.
-Given the grouping of the energy bands into quasi-degenerate doublets \cite{Khalsa2013}, the SOI generically has matrix elements both intra-(the same) doublet, as well as inter-(different) doublets \cite{Shanavas2014}.
+Given the grouping of the energy bands into quasi-degenerate doublets \cite{Khalsa2013}, the SOI generically has matrix elements both intradoublet (the same), as well as interdoublets (different) \cite{Shanavas2014}.
 Assuming lattice translational invariance, we employ a lattice Hamiltonian of the form

 \beq H = \sum_{\vec{k}} \: \sum_{ \sigma , \sigma'} c_{\vec{k} , \sigma}^\dagger {\cal H}_{\sigma , \sigma'} ( \vec{k} ) c_{\vec{k} , \sigma' } \:\:\:\: , \eneq